Wellbeing support for Leaving Certificate students, parents and school staff

 A Guide for Parents and Guardians on Supporting Leaving Certificate Students

-As a member of school staff there are a number of things that you can do to support the wellbeing of Leaving Certificate students including talking and supporting distressed students.
+As a member of school staff there are a number of things that you can do to support the wellbeing of Leaving Certificate students as the results are issued including talking to and supporting distressed students.
 Below are links to resources that can support you in this important work:

-Managing Stress and Anxiety: A Guide for School Staff
+Normalising Thoughts, Feelings and Behaviours: A Guide for School Staff

 There are lots of supports for young people outside of school.
 The support offered by the agencies listed below, and at this link Mental Health and Wellbeing Information Leaflet are for students who are feeling worried or anxious about various issues.